digiaonline/react-boilerplate/docs/03-tools.md

 Use [Flow](https://flowtype.org/) to perform type-checking on your code when possible.

 Flow is so much more than simple type definitions for your classes, functions and variables.
 The real value is the fact that it can spot hard-to-miss errors in your code while you are writing it.
 In fact, if your have type definitions for all of your project, it will most likely work as intended.
-It will also make your code more solid and easier to read, because you do not need to perform null checks all around.
+It will also make your code easier to read, because you do not need to perform null checks all around.

 For building [React](https://facebook.github.io/react/) application we prefer Flow over [Typescript](https://www.typescriptlang.org/), because it has better [type definitions for React](https://flowtype.org/docs/react.html).